-Well-organized inventory management is a must-have for a successful retail strategy.
-In the post-pandemic world, optimal use of warehouse space is a necessity to meet the budget bottom line and grow profits.
-Often, shippers are faced with inaccurate or inconsistent inventory management which leads to overstocking or understocking.
-While understocking is a common issue, overstocking, or deadstock, is rarely talked about in the retail industry.
-However, it isn’t less important and can have equally damaging consequences to not having products in stock.
+Well-organized inventory management is crucial for building a successful retail strategy.
+In the post-pandemic world, optimal warehouse space is necessary to meet the budget bottom line and grow profits.
+Often, shippers face inaccurate or inconsistent inventory management, which leads to overstocking or understocking.
+While understocking is a rather common issue, overstocking often results in deadstock.

+Deadstock is rarely a topic of conversation in the retail industry.
+However, it can have equally damaging consequences for the products’ distribution.
 Considered an ongoing struggle for sustainable manufacturing and supply chain management, overstocking and keeping deadstock is definitely not a bonus to any company.
-If your company faces challenges with understocking or dead inventory management, it is time to learn what deadstock is and the impact it can have on your business.
-Another crucial tip is to review your inventory management strategy to make sure you are prepared.
+If your business faces the challenges of an excessive product bundle, it is time to review your inventory management strategy.

 What does deadstock mean?

 The term “deadstock” implies extra e-commerce inventory, which means that products that are no longer sellable for various reasons are accumulating in a warehouse facility.
 These products are called ‘dead’ because they weren’t sold and are no longer being sold at a retail price.
 The more deadstock you have, the more money is spent.
 Apart from that, extra inventory is also expensive to store because you have to pay for the warehouse and overdue fines.
 Even though the deadstock contents are not sold, you still have to keep inventory control of the stored items’ quantity and condition.

 It is difficult to accurately forecast market demand.
 Essentially, some under and overstocking will lead the retail business.
 Accumulation of dead inventory is a result of systematic stock mismanagement.
 Therefore, carefully analyzing your current inventory management practices might give more insight into the key reason you keep accumulating deadstock.